Tyler Nevin Player Props: Tigers vs. Giants

 - Nevin hit .197 with four doubles, two home runs and 20 walks.

-- He went yard in two of 58 games last year, leaving the ballpark in 1.1% of his plate appearances.
+- He hit a home run in two of 58 games last year, leaving the ballpark in 1.1% of his plate appearances.

-- Nevin picked up an RBI in 12 of 58 games last season, with multiple RBIs in three of them.
+- Nevin picked up an RBI in 20.7% of his 58 games last year, with more than one RBI in 5.2% of them (three).
 He drove in three or more runs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.